 When Is Surgery Necessary?

-• Laparoscopic Cholecystectomy: A minimally invasive procedure where the gallbladder is removed through small incisions in the abdomen.
-It is the most common and effective treatment for symptomatic gallstones.
+Laproscopic Cholecystectomy: A minimally invasive procedure in which the gallbladder is removed through small incisions in the abdomen.
+Cholecystectomy by laparoscopic method is the most common and optimal treatment to gallstones with symptoms.

-• Open Cholecystectomy: A traditional surgery involving a larger incision in the abdomen, used when laparoscopic surgery is not feasible.
+Open Cholecystectomy: A more traditional surgery with a incision in your abdomen and is done when laparoscopic surgery can’t be used.

 Conclusion